aerospace-mcp-tools/outgassing-mcp-server/README.md

 **SSL certificate errors:**
 - Ensure the correct root certificate is placed as `zscaler-root-ca.cer` in project root
+- Set `DISABLE_SSL_VERIFY=true` environment variable when running the container
 - Verify certificate format is PEM/CRT compatible (text file starting with `-----BEGIN CERTIFICATE-----`)
 - Contact your IT department for the correct certificate file
 - Rebuild Docker image after adding certificate: `docker build -t outgassing-mcp-server .`
+- **Both certificate installation AND environment variable are required for corporate networks**

 **Proxy blocking connections:**
 - Some corporate proxies may block Docker container network access